coopiteasy/csv-export/csv_import_payment/readme/DESCRIPTION.rst

-Import your payments as CSV flat files
+Import your payments as CSV flat files.